Google open-sources BERT, a state-of-the-art training technique for natural language processing

 Natural language processing (NLP) — the subcategory of artificial intelligence (AI) that spans language translation, sentiment analysis, semantic search, and dozens of other linguistic tasks — is easier said than done.
-Procuring diverse datasets large enough to train text-parsing AI systems is an ongoing challenge for researchers; modern deep learning models — which mimic the behavior of neurons in the human brain — improve when trained on millions, or even billions, of annotated examples.
+Procuring diverse datasets large enough to train text-parsing AI systems is an ongoing challenge for researchers; modern deep learning models, which mimic the behavior of neurons in the human brain, improve when trained on millions, or even billions, of annotated examples.

 One popular solution is pretraining, which refines general-purpose language models trained on unlabeled text to perform specific tasks.
-Google this week open-sourced its cutting-edge take on the technique — Bidirectional Encoder Representations from Transformers, or BERT — which it claims enables developers to train a “state-of-the-art” NLP model in 30 minutes on a single Cloud TPU (Google’s cloud-hosted accelerator hardware) or a few hours on a single graphics processing unit.
+Google this week open-sourced its cutting-edge take on the technique — Bidirectional Encoder Representations from Transformers, or BERT — which it claims enables developers to train a “state-of-the-art” NLP model in 30 minutes on a single Cloud TPU (tensor processing unit, Google’s cloud-hosted accelerator hardware) or a few hours on a single graphics processing unit.

 The release is available on Github, and includes pretrained language representation models (in English) and source code built on top of the Mountain View company’s TensorFlow machine learning framework.
 Additionally, there’s a corresponding notebook on Colab, Google’s free cloud service for AI developers,